Hannover Messe

 The Hannover Messe (HM; "Hanover Fair") is one of the world's largest trade fairs, dedicated to the topic of industry development.
 It is organized by Deutsche Messe AG and held on the Hanover Fairground in Hanover, Germany.
-Typically, there are about 6,500 exhibitors and 250,000 visitors.
+The fair attracts typically 100,000–200,000 visitors per year.

+History

 The Hannover Messe started in 1947 in an undamaged factory building in Laatzen, south of Hanover, by an arrangement of the British military government in order to boost the economic advancement of post-war Germany.
-The first fair was colloquially known as Fischbrötchenmesse (Fischbrötchen fair) due to the exemptions in food rationing for the fair at this time.
-It proved hugely successful and was thence repeated on a yearly basis, contributing largely to the success of the Hanover fairground in replacing the then-East German city of Leipzig as the new major fair city for West Germany.
+The first fair was colloquially known as Fischbrötchenmesse (Fischbrötchen fair, tr. fish sandwich) due to the exemptions in food rationing for the fair at this time.
+It proved hugely successful and was thence repeated on an annual basis, contributing largely to the success of the Hanover fairground in replacing the then-East German city of Leipzig as the new major fair city for West Germany.

-The product portfolio includes building automation and technology, coating materials, air compressors, gas compressors, environmental technology, factory equipment, compressed air technology, micro-actuator systems, motors, scheduling software, refrigeration technology, robotics and additive manufacturing systems.
+The product portfolio includes building automation and technology, coating materials, air compressors, gas compressors, environmental technology, factory equipment, compressed air technology, micro-actuator systems, motors, scheduling software, refrigeration technology, robotics, and additive manufacturing systems.

 In the 1980s, the growing information and telecommunication industry demanded the organizer Deutsche Messe AG to split the fair.
 CeBIT was a successful spin-off of the Hannover Messe.
 The Hanover Fair now covers all areas of industrial technology.

-The most recent Hanover Fair took place in May 30 to June 2, 2022, with Portugal as the partner country.
+The most recent Hanover Fair took place from April 22 to April 26, 2024, with Norway as the partner country.

 Hermes Award

 The "Hermes Award" has been presented as a technology innovation prize at the Hanover Fair since 2004.
 It is considered to be the most prestigious award in industrial R&D. The prize promotes the innovative ideas in the market-ready products and services for industry.
 The patrons of the award are the German Federal Ministry of Education and Research and the German State of Lower Saxony.
 Renowned German Professor Wolfgang Wahlster was one of the initiators of the award and for many years was the Chairman of the Hermes Award Jury.

+The Hermes Creative Award is available to any individual people, small or large business, or nonprofit organization from any country worldwide.
+The competition acknowledges and rewards creative works in different categories, including print, marketing, public relations, digital media, advertising, and products and services.

-Partner Countries
+Partner countries

 Hannover Messe has changed over the years, from a local trade fair into a global event.
-In the 2000s, a partner country model had been introduced, so that a single country is the leading one during the certain year.
+In the 2000s, a partner country model was introduced, so that a single country is the leading one during the certain year.
 At the official trade fair opening event, the partner country is responsible to present an extensive artistic performance connected to the country's history and culture.
 Apart for this, the partner country shows the selected, top innovations at the national stand and many other companies from this specific country attend as exhibitors.